California's public health director abruptly resigns amid coronavirus pandemic

-SAN FRANCISCO (KGO) -- California's Public Health Director and State Health Officer Dr. Sonia Angell announced her resignation on Sunday night.

-In an email to her staff announcing her plans to step down from her position, she gave no reason for her resignation.
+In an email to her staff Sunday night, Dr. Angell did not give a reason for her resignation.

 RELATED: Technical issue leads to CA under-reporting COVID-19 cases